scalar-labs/scalardl/docs/trouble-shooting-guide.md

 - [Doubt of inconsistency](#doubt-of-inconsistency)

 # Introduction
 In this document, we will explain what you should do when you have trouble with system development, operation, or maintenance.
 We will explain, not only how to troubleshoot Scalar DB and DL but also all other components.
-For example, you receive an error from a high-level component with the message, "update failed with the wrong values and request Scalar DB or DL to update", and you may feel that Scalar DL or DB has a bug but it could just mean an invalid request was sent.
+For example, you receive an error from a high-level component with the message, "update failed with the wrong values and request Scalar DB or DL to update", and you may feel that ScalarDL or DB has a bug but it could just mean an invalid request was sent.

 In the first section, we will explain about Scalar DB exceptions and unknown transaction state of a transaction.
-The second section is concerned with Scalar DL exceptions.
+The second section is concerned with ScalarDL exceptions.
 Finally, in the last section, we will explain how to investigate inconsistency.

 # Scalar DB
 ## Storage Exceptions